vtlim/dihedral-scan/README.md

     * Directly lifted coordinates from previous step for Psi4 input file.

 9. Compare minimized structures from steps 6 and 8 in VMD.
-    * If you have to change atom types, this will affect psf file so remember to regenerate psf file (step 4).
+    * Based on agreement of minima structures, you may need to change atom types.
+In that case, remember to regenerate the psf file (step 4).
-    * For some reason when I added impropers in the str file, it wasn't recognized by psfgen.
-So I added the atom numbers to psf file manually and updated subheader value to 4.
+    * When I added improper terms in str file, it wasn't recognized by psfgen.
+So I modified the generated PSF directly.
+        * In the `2 !NIMPHI: impropers` subheading, I added the atom numbers for new impropers (4 atoms/improper).
+        * Also incremented subheader value next to NIMPHI by number of impropers added.
+        * See example in `01_setup/psfgen/` comparing the PSF in `psfgen-02` and `psfgen-03` .
     * Also had to fix some of the atom name columns in the last column of generated PDB file bc some were missing.

-## Comparison of QM and MM dihedral scan profiles
+## III.
+Comparison of QM and MM dihedral scan profiles

 10. Analyze molecule to prepare for dihedral scan.
     * Identify atoms to be rotated.